Leon-Bor/NEAE-CMS/README.md

 - Run "npm install" in root folder
 - Run CMS in root folder with "node app.js"

-Not done right now but it can already be used.
+###Todo:

-Todo:
+CMS is not done right now but it can already be used.

 - Dashboard implemtation
 - Styling of the CMS
 - Integrate Passport for CMS login